-- explore ideas for characters in dramatic play - use voice and/orfacial expression and/or movement to imagine a role and situation - present drama that communicates ideas, feelings and/or experiences - share responses to drama by answering yes/no questions and explore where and why people make drama.
+- explore how characters express ideas in dramatic play - use voice and/orfacial expression and/ormovement and/or space to express ideas and feelings about their world - present drama that communicates major elements of stories and/or experiences - respond to drama and describe some of the characteristics they observe.

-Stage 3 Media Arts
+Stage 4 Media Arts

 Learners explore media arts.
-They explore and learn about how media artworks can represent elements of the world and that they can make media artworks to represent their ideas about the world.
-Learners become aware of simple structure, character and settings as they explore ideas and construct stories.
+They learn how media artworks can represent the world and that they can make media artworks to represent their ideas about the world.
+Learners become aware of character and settings as they explore ideas and construct stories.
+They learn about composition, sound and technologies.
 Students learn about safety in using technologies and in interaction with others.
-They experience the role of artist.
+They experience the role of artist and they respond to feedback in their media arts making.
 As an audience they learn to focus their attention on the media artwork and to respond at the end of the viewing.
+They make simple evaluations of media artworks expressing simple statements about what they like and why.

-- explore different ways of representing characters and settings through images, sounds and multi-modal texts - assist in the use of media technologies to capture images and sounds for a story - present media artworks that communicate an idea or concept - respond to media artworks by answering questions using one word responses or images.
+- explore ideas, characters and settings through stories in images, sounds and multi-modal texts - develop skills to use media technology to capture images, sounds and text for a story - present media artworks that communicate a simple idea or story - respond to media artworks and describe some of the characteristics they observe.

-Stage 3 Music
+Stage 4 Music

 Learners explore music.
-They listen to and explore sound and learn about how music can represent the world and that they can make music to represent their ideas.
-They share their music with peers and experience music as part of an audience.
-Students learn to listen to music and explore rhythm, pitch, dynamics and expression, form and structure, timbre and texture as they experience and make music.
-They learn to listen to and copy basic music elements such as playing loudly, quietly, quickly or slowly when using musical instruments.

-Music in the local community will be the initial focus for learning, before building on student interest and curiosity to explore music from more distant locations.
+They listen to and explore sound, and learn about how music can represent the world and that they can make music to represent their ideas about the world.
+They share their music with peers and experience music as audiences.
+Students learn to listen to music and become aware of rhythm, pitch, dynamics and expression, form and structure, timbre and texture as they explore and make music.
+They learn to copy beat, rhythms and basic music patterns, and respond to changes in rhythm and tempo when accompanying music.
+While music in the local community will be the initial focus for learning, students are also aware of and interested in music from more distant locations.
+This course provides opportunities to build on this curiosity

-- explore and imitate sounds and patterns using voice, movement, body percussion and/or instruments - sing and/or use body percussion and/or play instruments to practise chants, songs and rhymes - perform a short piece of music they have learnt - respond to music and explore why people make and listen to music.
+- explore and imitate sounds, pitch and rhythm patterns using, voice, movement, body percussion and/or instruments - sing and/oruse body percussion and/or play instruments to improvise patterns and practise chants, songs and rhymes - perform a piece of music they have learnt or perform a piece of music to communicate an idea - respond to music and describe features they observe, including likes and dislikes.

-Stage 3 Visual Arts
+Stage 4 Visual Arts

 Learners explore visual arts.
-They explore and learn about how to make visual representations of their ideas, experiences, observations and imagination.
-Learners become aware of how artists, craftspeople and designers present their ideas.
-They learn how their ideas can be developed.
+They learn about how to make visual representations of their ideas, experiences, observations and imagination.
+Learners become aware of \why artists, craftspeople and designers present their ideas through different visual representations, practices and processes.
+They learn how their ideas or subject matter can be developed.
 They enhance their perception skills by learning to notice visual detail as they examine and represent familiar and new objects and events in their lives.
-They explore how artworks are created and learn about using and applying visual conventions, such as line, shape, colour and texture.
-As they make and respond to visual artworks, learners explore meaning and interpretation through social and cultural contexts.
-They provide opinions about artworks expressing what they like and explore why.
-They experience the role of artist and audience and receiving and giving feedback on their visual arts making.
+They explore how artworks are created and become familiar with using and applying visual conventions, such as line, shape, colour and texture.
+As they make and respond to visual artworks, learners explore meaning and interpretation, and styles through social and cultural contexts.
+They provide opinions about artworks expressing what they like in simple sentences.
+They experience the role of artist and audience and they respond to feedback in their visual arts making.

-- explore experiences and observations to create visual artworks - use different materials and techniques to make artworks - create artworks to communicate ideas or observation - respond to visual artworks by indicating subject matter.
+- explore ideas, experiences and observations to create visual artworks - explore different materials and techniques to make artworks - create and display artworks to communicate an idea, concept or observation - respond to visual artworks expressing what they like and dislike.